NervanaSystems/ngraph/doc/sphinx/source/project/introduction.rst

    Figure 1: Components of a DL stack, simplified for illustrative purposes.

 There are many deep learning frameworks, each with its own strengths and user bases.
-A setup that is common to many DL practicioners is shown below.
+A setup that is common to many DL practitioners is shown below.

 .. _figure-2: